tomgross/blog.toms-projekte.de/content/using-five-grok-views-as-default-views.rst

 ######################################
 :date: 2010-06-08 15:07
 :author: Tom
-:category: grok, plone
+:category: Plone
-:tags: grok
+:tags: Grok, Plone
 :slug: using-five-grok-views-as-default-views

 Once you get used to the power of grok in Plone via `five.grok`_ you